saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

   </tr>
   <tr>
    <td><code>cacheId</code></td>
    <td><p>A random string.
 This value for cacheId must be the same for all test methods that you want to run on the cached device.
-In addition, the application and project ID used for the tests must remain the same, along with the values for these capabilities:</p>
+In addition, the app and project ID used for the tests must remain the same, along with the values for these capabilities:</p>
 <ul>

 <li><code>deviceName</code></li>